University Medical Center Leadership

 Dr. Robin McGoey is Chief Academic Officer of University Medical Center.
 She is an Associate Professor of Pathology at LSU New Orleans School of Medicine, where she served as Residency Program Director for 7 years.
 She is a member of the LSU SOM Graduate Medical Education Committee and the Steering Committee for Enhancing Quality Improvement for Patients (EQuIP).
 She serves on the Administrative Board of the AAMC Council of Faculty and Academic Societies.
 Dr. McGoey received her undergraduate degree from University of Virginia and obtained a Master’s degree in Genetic Counseling from the University of Texas in Houston before completing medical school at LSU School of Medicine.
 She did her internship in Pediatrics at Children’s Hospital of New Orleans and then completed a four year Anatomic and Clinical Pathology residency at LSU School of Medicine.
 She joined the LSU faculty in 2005 where she remains active in autopsy pathology.

-Charlotte Parent, RN, MHCM, is Vice President of Business Development.
+Charlotte Parent, RN, MHCM, is University Medical Center's Vice President of Business Development.
 She has more than 29 years of experience in health care, most recently serving as Assistant Vice President of Community Affairs and Network Development at LCMC Health.
 From 2014-2016, she served as Director of the New Orleans Health Department; for several months during that time, she led New Orleans East Hospital as interim CEO.
 While in her role as New Orleans Health Director, she was instrumental in the development and implementation of the city’s smoking ban and initiatives related to homelessness, domestic violence and sexual assault.
 Early in her career, she was the director of Maternal and Child Services at Touro Infirmary in New Orleans, where she developed and oversaw services for expectant mothers and their families.
 A native New Orleanian, Charlotte received her Diploma of Nursing at the Charity Hospital School of Nursing, a Bachelor of Science in Nursing at Loyola University and a Masters in Health Care Management from the University of New Orleans.